davidbjourno/making-interactive-graphics/README.md

 }
 ```

 Now we're ready to connect our Chart component to our App component.
-Return to `App.js` and insert this line at line 6:
+Return to `App.js` and insert this at line 6:

 ```javascript
 import Chart from './Chart';
 ```

-Call the Chart component and pass it the data filtered by the App component as a prop:
+Call the Chart component and pass it the data filtered by the App component as a prop on line 89:

 ```jsx
 <Chart data={this.state.filteredData}></Chart>
 ```

 Check your page.
-You should see a chart with black bars (and no axes yet) that updates whenever you click one of the toggle buttons.
+You should see a chart with black bars and no axes that updates whenever you click one of the toggle buttons.
 Congrats, you've made an interactive data visualisation with React and D3!

 ### Add axes
 In his book [‘React + D3v4’](https://swizec.com/reactd3js/), Swizec Teller suggests abandoning the no-D3-DOM-control rule when it comes to rendering chart axes, and I'm inclined to agree with him.
 Axes are fiddly and annoying to build from scratch, so we're going to let D3 control a small part of the DOM in order to render axes in our Chart component.
 First, add the following [D3 axis methods](https://github.com/d3/d3-axis#d3-axis) to your constructor: